Emmacharleswilson/Pub-Quiz/README.md

 **Gif styling on tablet**
 On tablet view, sometimes the gif on the home page gets pushed to the side and isn't centrally aligned.
 This is an ongoing issue that I hope to resolve in the future.

+**JShint warning-undefined variable**
+ I had a warning when validating my JavaScript code using JSHint.
+In my title.js I had an undefined variable (anime).
+To fix this I used `/* globals anime */` comment to ignore that variable.

 ### Validation: HTML, CSS and JavaScript
 Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code.
 Initially there were errors as you can see below: